curl/everything-curl/usingcurl-tls.md

 include all the supported TLS backends with all but the default one within parentheses.

-To set a specific one to get used, set the environment variaable `CURL_SSL_BACKEND` to the name of it!
+To set a specific one to get used, set the environment variable `CURL_SSL_BACKEND` to the name of it!